schriste6/School_District_Analysis_Challenge/README.md

 # School District Analysis
 ## Overview of the School District Analysis
 The School Board requested an updated School District Analysis based on evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-With upholding state-testing standards the altered data have been removed from the analysis.
+With upholding state-testing standards the altered data have been removed.
 ## Results
 - How is the district summary affected?
   - The District Summary delivers Total Schools, Total Students, and Total Budget Average based on all student data.